Charlottesville VA Skunk Removal and Control – Central Virginia

 Home Range of Skunks

-The striped skunk is common throughout Richmond VA, Central Virginia and the United States and Canada.
+The striped skunk is common throughout Charlottesville, Henrico, Glen Allen, Midlothian, Richmond, and Central Virginia.
 Spotted skunks are uncommon in most areas of Virginia and are considered a Protected Species in VA.
 They are distributed throughout most of the United States and northern Mexico.
 The hooded skunk and the hog-nosed skunk are much less common than striped and spotted skunks.
 Hooded skunks are limited to southwestern New Mexico and western Texas.
 The hog-nosed skunk is found in southern Colorado, central and southern New Mexico, the southern half of Texas, and northern Mexico.

 General Biology, Reproduction, and Behavior of Skunks